Run mistralrs in Docker

 - Use a Deployment with a readiness probe hitting

-/health. - Mount a PersistentVolumeClaim at
+/health(or a model-aware check; see the production checklist). - Mount a PersistentVolumeClaim at

 /datafor the Hugging Face cache. - Use the NVIDIA device plugin and a